Knobber0/ps4-linux-tutorial/docs/files.md

 >Want to add more distros?
 Make an issue and your wish shall be granted.
 >
 >Want to make your own?
 [Check this out!](/postinstallation/distro)

-## To the installation we go!

-You should go to the next step, where you'll finally complete your installation!